status-im/specs/docs/stable/3-whisper-usage.md

 `confirmationsEnabled`: when true, the peer will send message confirmations `rateLimits`: is `[ RateLimitIP, RateLimitPeerID, RateLimitTopic ]` where each values is an integer with a number of accepted packets per second per IP, Peer ID, and Topic respectively

 `bloom, isLightNode, confirmationsEnabled, and rateLimits` are all optional arguments in the handshake.
-However, if you specify optional field you MUST also specify all optional fields preceding it, in order to be unambiguous.
+However, if an optional field is specified, all optional fields preceding it MUST also be specified in order to be unambiguous.

 ## Rate limiting